gSchool/galvanize-bookshelf/README.md

 The [solutions](https://github.com/gSchool/galvanize-bookshelf-solution) are available to instructors as well as students who've completed this series.

+## Scripts
+1. Run the linter using `npm run lint`
+1. Run the server using `npm start`
+1. Run the tests using `npm test` If you run the tests manually, make sure to add run it will the tdd interface `mocha -u tdd`

 #### [⇐ Previous](6_heroku_deployment.md) | [Next ⇒](1_migrations_seeds.md)